2018-2019 Club List

 Health and Fitness Seminar (Fitness Club)

 Develop your individual workout plan or join with a friend to burn some calories and get in shape.
 All the cardiovascular, strength and flexibility equipment is available to use.
-The tentative days planned are Monday and Thursday, 2:45 to 4:45.
 Listen to announcements for details.

 Highlander Theatre Company (Formerly Drama Club and The Musical)